-Stakeholder expectations have been changing around the world as to the nature and level of non-audit services that are provided to audit clients.
-To respond to the changing expectations, PwC New Zealand introduced a requirement in June 2019 for an independence risk panel to consider the independence perceptions over and above the formal requirements of the independence standards when initiating certain non-assurance services with audit clients.
+Stakeholder expectations have been changing around the world about the nature and level of non-audit services that are provided to audit clients.
+To respond to the changing expectations, PwC New Zealand introduced a requirement in June 2019 for an independence risk panel to consider the independence perceptions over and above the formal requirements of the independence standards when initiating certain non-audit services with public interest entity audit clients.
 These panels continue to operate and ensure there is challenge and wide consideration of the nature and extent of non-audit services provided to certain audit clients.